datalad/datalad-remake/README.md

 > git config annex.security.allow-unverified-downloads ACKTHPPT
 ```

-Afterwards, a speculative computation can be initiated by using the `-u`
+Afterwards, a prospective computation can be initiated by using the `-u`
 option:

 ```bash